-- a) Where applicable signs should conform to the standards described in ICAO Annex 14 (Chapter 5); - b) Where Regulation ICAO Annex 14 does not offer a suitable sign, the standard signs should be published according to the industry best practice; - c) The use of purpose designed special signs should only be considered when the standard possibilities have proved unsuitable.

-6.9.5 Signs should be clearly readable at night, particularly warning signs such as vehicle height restrictions and those marking the approaches to the Aircraft Manoeuvring Area.
-In remote locations where area lighting is not provided, point lighting or retroflective signs should be used although care must be taken to avoid any creating any lighting effects that may cause confusion to pilots or drivers.

-6.9.6 Ground markings on the movement area should conform to standards contained in ICAO Annex 14 (Chapter 5.2), in general, should adhere to the following principles:
+- a) Where applicable signs should conform to the standards described in ICAO Annex 14 (Chapter 5); - b) Where Regulation ICAO Annex 14 does not offer a suitable sign, the standard signs should be published according to the industry best practice; - c) The use of purpose designed special signs should only be considered when the standard possibilities have proved unsuitable. - 6.9.5 Signs should be clearly readable at night, particularly warning signs such as vehicle height restrictions and those marking the approaches to the Aircraft Manoeuvring Area.
+In remote locations where area lighting is not provided, point lighting or retroflective signs should be used although care must be taken to avoid any creating any lighting effects that may cause confusion to pilots or drivers. - 6.9.6 Ground markings on the movement area should conform to standards contained in ICAO Annex 14 (Chapter 5.2), in general, should adhere to the following principles:

 - a) Yellow markings for the guidance of aircraft; - b) White markings for the guidance of vehicles, equipment and staff; - c) Where possible, airside road markings should conform with, or be based upon, the standard markings published in association with the Road Traffic applicable legislation; - d) Fixed obstacles that represent an obstruction to aircraft or vehicles, such as corners of buildings, air bridges and airside furniture, including lighting pylons, should be painted in a colour(s) that make them prominent by day, by night and in reduced visibility.
-The obstacles marking shall be in compliance with Regulation No. 2/2010 on marking of the obstacles as amended by Regulation No. 2/2013 amending and supplementing regulation no. 2/2010 on marking of the obstacles.

-6.9.7 Where ICAO Annex 14 does not give suitable guidance, signs and markings should adhere to an alternative standard, such as those described in the IATA Apron Markings and Signs Handbook and ACI Markings and Signs Handbook , wherever possible.
+The obstacles marking shall be in compliance with Regulation on marking of the obstacles. - 6.9.7 Where the applicable regulation and standards does not give suitable guidance, signs and markings should adhere to an alternative standard, such as those described in the IATA Apron Markings and Signs Handbook and ACI Markings and Signs Handbook , wherever possible.